Cyrus Habib: Early life and education

-As a Rhodes Scholar, Habib obtained a Master of Letters in postcolonial English literature from St John's College, Oxford, where he was an active member of the Oxford Union, and wrote his masters thesis on Ralph Ellison and Salman Rushdie.
-He was named a Soros Fellow in 2007.
+As a Rhodes Scholar, Habib obtained a Master of Letters in postcolonial English literature from St. John's College at the University of Oxford, where he was an active member of the Oxford Union, and wrote his masters thesis on Ralph Ellison and Salman Rushdie.
+Following his time at Oxford, he worked at Goldman Sachs in New York, studied law at Yale Law School, and was named a Soros Fellow in 2007.

-Habib then earned a J.D. from Yale Law School in 2009, where he served as an editor of the Yale Law Journal.
-He was a member of the university's Grand Strategy program, led by John Lewis Gaddis, Charles Hill, and Paul Kennedy.
-While a law student, he advocated for the redesign of U.S. currency to allow the blind to distinguish denominations.
-His roommate at Yale was Ronan Farrow.
+Habib earned a Juris Doctor from Yale in 2009, where he served as an editor of The Yale Law Journal.
+He was a member of the university's Grand Strategy program, and also advocated for the redesign of U.S. currency to allow the blind to distinguish denominations.
+His roommate at Yale was Ronan Farrow, and the two of them were also close friends with Elizabeth Wurtzel.